aMidnightNova/hifi-server/readme.md

--> #NOTICE - This projuect is not currently maintained. <-
+# NOTICE - This projuect is not currently maintained.

 # Installation